Quick start

 wget https://raw.githubusercontent.com/appvia/terranetes-controller/master/examples/revision.yaml

-Next, lets create a Revision for the resource.
+Next, let's create a Revision for the resource.

 # View the contains of the revision for the s3 bucket